x0rld/kata-git/README.md

 Then use cherry-picking to fix the COPYRIGHT year on the `release` branch as well

+Finally, create an push a `v1.1` tag on the release branch

 ## Task 12 - Rebase

 Make three commits that each add one line in a distinct, existing file.